ethereum/meteor-package-tools/README.md

 ## Installation

+You can either add it as a Meteor package using:

+    $ meteor add ethereum:tools

-You can either add it as a Meteor package using `$ meteor add ethereum:tools`, or add link to the `ethtools.js` in your HTML.
+or add link to the `ethtools.js` in your HTML.

 Additionally this package exposes the following packages, when used as a meteor package: